Two students working on laptops

 About the course

-The DPhil in Social Data Science is an advanced research degree which provides the opportunity to investigate and address novel research questions at the intersection of the computational and social sciences, supported by the multidisciplinary faculty at the OII, Mathematics, Computer Science, Engineering, Statistics, and other departments across the University of Oxford.
-The DPhil, normally taking three to four years of full-time study to complete, is known as a PhD at other universities.
+The DPhil in Social Data Science is an advanced research degree which provides the opportunity to investigate and address novel research questions at the intersection of the computational and social sciences, supported by the multidisciplinary faculty at the Oxford Internet Institute (OII), Mathematics, Computer Science, Engineering, Statistics, and other departments across the University of Oxford.

 The programme provides a strong computational foundation, training you to develop new research skills in areas such as machine learning, statistical modelling, large-scale data collection, algorithm auditing, or network science.
 The DPhil in Social Data Science provides you with a rare grounding in both technical skills and social science research , helping you build critical skills to study digital technologies.
 There are weekly opportunities for you to interact with DPhil in Information, Communication and the Social Sciences students, providing a rich multidisciplinary environment.

-The DPhil programme at the OII is also available on a part-time basis.
-The part-time programme is spread over six to eight years of study and research.
-It offers the flexibility of part-time study with the same high standards and requirements as the full-time DPhil programme.
-The part-time DPhil also provides an excellent opportunity for professionals in industry and civil society to undertake rigorous long-term research that may be relevant to their career.
+The part-time degree offers the flexibility of part-time study with the same high standards and requirements as the full-time DPhil programme.
+It also provides an excellent opportunity for professionals in industry and civil society to undertake rigorous long-term research that may be relevant to their career.

 Supervision